 Hydra makes it easier to build realtime analytics on time series data by automatically managing the analytical columnstore (highlighted in green) and transactional rowstore (shown in grey).

-Inserting data into an analytics table will automatically convert data into analytics-optimized columnar format.
+Inserting data into a table will automatically convert data into analytics-optimized columnar format.
 Hydra’s serverless processing removes the possibility of resource contention with Postgres’ transactional rowstore.

 Using analytics (columnstore)